forestdb/forestdb.org/models/numbergame.md

 Let's make this idea of inductive reasoning a bit more concrete with an example.

-Suppose your friend shows you this sequence of numbers and tells you that they are "positive examples" of a category of numbers:

-{16, 8, 2, 64}

-Note: "positive examples" are examples of that category; "negative examples" are examples that are *not* of that category.
+Suppose your friend shows you this sequence of numbers and tells you that they are "positive examples" of a category of numbers: {16, 8, 2, 64} (Note: "positive examples" are examples of that category; "negative examples" are examples that are *not* of that category.)

 Do you think 4 belongs to this category?
 What about 7?
 Or 10?

-Now, suppose someone shows you this sequence of numbers and tells you that they are "positive examples" of a different category of numbers:

-{60, 80, 10, 30}
+Now, suppose someone shows you this sequence of numbers and tells you that they are "positive examples" of a different category of numbers: {60, 80, 10, 30}

 Do you think 4 belongs to this category?
 What about 7?
 Or 10?

-Why?
+How did you come up with these answers?

+### Hypotheses

 Let's zoom in on the first sequence: {2, 8, 16, 64}.

-### Hypotheses

 Where did these numbers come from?
 What are some possible hypotheses?

 #### Powers of 2: Generative Model

 Here is one way the numbers {2, 8, 16, 64} could have been generated:

 1. I'm thinking of the concept (or category) "powers of 2".
-2. I sample some numbers that are powers of 2.
+2. I ranodmly sample some numbers that are powers of 2.

 This is what that looks like in code: